These are my 5 takeaways from Phil Knight’s autobiography Shoe Dog:

-Phil Knight’s memoir of his life and of Nike (both one and the same) is a must-read for so many different types of people it’s almost hard to keep track.
+Phil Knight’s autobiography, Shoe Dog, is a memoir of his life and of Nike (both one and the same) is a must-read for so many different types of people it’s almost hard to keep track.
 Sneaker heads….
 Track fans… Hoops fans… Pretty much anyone who follows sports would have some interest on some level… But this book is so much more than that.
 It’s a must-read for entrepreneurs and managers, for businessmen and investors… For motivators and self-help gurus… For people who love strong storytelling and powerful writing… For people who believe in the American Dream… There are so many anecdotes and tales and moments that are all the more riveting along the way because you know that despite all of the obstacles, somehow this little idea Phil Knight started by selling shoes out of his car would somehow, some way, become Nike.

 Even the story of how the name Nike came to be is improbable.